-During 2012, H2M and TA participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
-NYSDOH found 99.3 percent of H2M's nonradiological tests to be in the Acceptable range and 100 percent of TA's nonradiological tests to be in the Acceptable range.

-TA and GEL participated in the ERA water supply and water pollution studies, although this evaluation is not required for New York State certification.
-ERA found that 99.5 percent of TA's tests were in the Acceptable range, as were 99.4 percent of GEL's tests.

-GEL participated in the MAPEP water supply and water pollution studies.
-MAPEP found that 99.7 percent of GEL's results were in the Acceptable range.
-GEL also participated in RTC nonradiological evaluations, which showed that 96.5 percent of GEL's results were in the Acceptable range.
+During 2013, H2M and TA participated in the NYSDOH ELAP evaluations of performance on tests of nonpotable water, potable water, and solid wastes.
+NYSDOH found 98.3 percent of H2M's nonradiological tests to be in the Acceptable range and 100 percent of TA's nonradiological tests to be in the Acceptable range.
+TA and GEL participated in the ERA water supply and water pollution studies.
+ERA found that 100 percent of TA's tests were in the Acceptable range, as were 95.3 percent of GEL's tests.
+TA and GEL participated in the MAPEP water supply and water pollution studies.
+MAPEP found that 97.6 percent of TA's results were in the Acceptable range, while 99.0 percent of GEL's results were in the Acceptable range.
+TA and GEL participated in the Phenova Soil/Hazardous Waste and Water pollution proficiency testing programs.
+Phenova found that 98.0 percent of TA's results were in the Acceptable range, while 98.9 percent of GEL's results were in the acceptable range.
+GEL also participated in RTC nonradiological evaluations, which showed that 93.1 percent of GEL's results were in the Acceptable range.